Prosdino95/SOFTWARE-ENGINEERING-2/RASD.rst

 - Semi-continuous [*]_ internet access (3G/4G/WiFi)
 - GPS

-.. [*] Semi-continuous meaning that the system can loose connection briefly but overall needs to be able to access the internet on a reoccurring basis
+.. [*] Semi-continuous meaning that the system can loose connection briefly but overall needs to be able to access the internet on a reoccurring basis, mostly to allow traffic/weather updates

 --------------------------
 Mobile Systems Limitations